diasMariana/diffusion-torch/README.md

 - AFHQ ([link](https://github.com/clovaai/stargan-v2/tree/master))

-These can serve as templates for your own experiments.
-Customize the `data_dir` field with the path of the directory of the training data, and the `weights`and `plots`fields with the paths where we'll save, respectively, the final model weights and the loss plot.
+These files can be used as templates for your own experiments.
+Customize the `data_dir` field with the path to your training data, and set the `weights` and `plots` fields to specify where the final model weights and loss plots should be saved, respectively.

 ### Training